shalu142/AI-Based-Recommender-System/README.md

 DESCRITON:# 🎬 Netflix-Style AI-Based Recommendation System

-Welcome to task4 – a full-stack, production-grade AI-powered recommendation system that replicates the recommendation behavior of platforms like Netflix.
+Welcome to RecommendFlix – a full-stack, production-grade AI-powered recommendation system that replicates the recommendation behavior of platforms like Netflix.
 This project combines Apache Mahout, Spring Boot, and a modern React + TypeScript frontend to deliver personalized movie/show suggestions based on user behavior.

 🚀 Project Overview